Hein-HtetSan/cc-shop/README.md

 - Tr.
 Dr. Daw Aye Mya Hlaing

-We built this project because we want to create the POS system using J2EE technologies which consist of many tech stacks - JDBC, JavaServlet, JSP, and other Java libraries.
-In this UI design, we reference some online sources.
+## Project Overview

-We gained a lot of experience in building this project, we have to consider the complex structure of how to make the interaction between User > Seller > Admin.
-In this project we use the **javax.mail** for real-time notification and other js libs like sweertalert and chart.js for real-time analysis.
-We also use the **OTP system for password changing and saving the password in the format of BCrypt**
+This project focuses on developing a Point of Sale (POS) system using J2EE technologies, including JDBC, JavaServlet, JSP, and additional Java libraries.
+It offers key features such as real-time notifications through javax.mail, dynamic data analysis using SweetAlert and Chart.js, and an OTP system for secure password changes, with passwords stored in BCrypt format.

 ## Breaking down of the structure